Kenosha Kingfish Host Families

 "Because when the kids walk in I tell them, 'welcome home.
 This is your home.
 Don't ask me where the cheese is- it's where it is at your house," Hoey said.

-However, Hoey always has something to remember all of her past host players.
+However, Hoey always has something to remember her past host players.
 She has them sign a Kenosha Kingfish hat before they leave.